 Purchase of Websites and Online Businesses

-Represented purchaser in acquiring websites and online businesses with known intellectual property issues, licensing issues and regulatory compliance issues related to information privacy, security and consumer protection matters, and assisted purchaser in correcting such issues post-closing.
+Represented purchaser in acquiring websites and online businesses with known intellectual property, licensing, and regulatory compliance issues related to information privacy, security, and consumer protection matters; assisted purchaser in correcting such issues post-closing.

 Represented EthicsPoint in its acquisition by The Riverside Company.

 Represented Columbia Distributing, one of the nation's largest malt beverage, wine and non-alcoholic beverage distributors, in a nine figure sale to a financial buyer.

 Meridian Rail Holdings Corporation Stock Acquisitions